 - 1. Each week during weekly announcements, a general account of any criminal activity that may have occurred will be given. - 2.
 Each week, a general account of any criminal incident and/or accident will be posted in the lounge for student access.
 Confidential information will not be available. - 3.
 A confidential file will be kept that describes each accident and criminal incident in detail.
 The file must include dates, times, names, extenuating circumstances, agencies notified, etc. - 4.
 During the announcements, emphasis will be placed on accident and crime prevention. - 5.
 Statistics regarding the incidence of rape, burglary, drug violations, motor vehicle theft, murder, and simple or aggravated assaults that occurred within the institution will be available to any and all students and/or employees upon request. - 6.
-Statistics concerning the number of arrests for on-campus crimes of murder, forcible and non-forcible sex offenses, robbery, aggravated assault, burglary, motor vehicle theft, liquor law violations, drug law violations, illegal weapon possessions, arson, negligent manslaughter, and non-negligent manslaughter during the calendar years of 2017, 2018, and 2019 are listed. - 7.
-The school will identify where on campus the crime occurred, such as in the school building, in front of the school, or in the parking lot.
+Statistics concerning the number of arrests for on-campus crimes of murder, forcible and non-forcible sex offenses, robbery, aggravated assault, burglary, motor vehicle theft, liquor law violations, drug law violations, illegal weapon possessions, arson, negligent manslaughter, and non-negligent manslaughter during the calendar years of 2019, 2020, and 2021 are listed. - 7.
+The school will identify where on campus the crime occurred, such as in the school building, in front of the school, or in the parking lot. - 8.
+The crime log for the most recent 60-day period is open to public inspection during normal business hours.
+Any portion of the log older than sixty days is available within two business days of a request for public inspection.